 Arrival train station: Milan has four arrivals stations: Centrale, Rogoredo, Porta Garibaldi and Nord Cadorna.
 The distance to the city center from each ranges from 0.9 miles (1.4 km) to 3.4 miles (5.4 km), making taxis or public transportation, rather than walking, the best options for passengers with luggage.
 Each station has restrooms, cafés and ticket desks.

 Passengers who are looking for cheap train tickets from Florence to Milan can affect the price of their fare simply by making specific selections during the ticket booking process.
 For example, if passengers have greater flexibility for travel time, routes that are outside busy travel periods are good, low-cost options.
 Additionally, rather than a high-speed train, passengers will find that selecting a standard train, perhaps with a transfer or two, will be more cost effective.
 If travelers have an opportunity to plan their trip in advance, booking tickets a week or more ahead is a good way to help secure cheap train tickets.
 Youth tickets cost less than adult tickets and children aged two and younger travel free with Trenitalia.

-There are a few train stations in Florence to start your trip from including Firenze Santa Maria Novella, Firenze Rifredi and Firenze Campo di Marte.
-In Milan you have a few train station options to choose from for your arrival including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+When departing from Florence, you have various train station options to start your route from including Firenze Santa Maria Novella, Firenze Rifredi and Firenze Campo di Marte.
+When arriving in Milan, you can end your journey in train stations like Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.

 Here are some other resources that might have the information you need